UmaNoYoru/Umamusume-Dark-Mode/README.md

 **Plugins → Edit Texture2D → Load Texture...**

-Select the Dark Mode texture downloaded from this repository.
+Download the latest Dark Mode UI file from the Releases page.

 Click **Save** in the texture editor.